Wrap an agent with firma run

 Flags:

---authority local— autostart a local Mini Authority on a per-run loopback ephemeral port; bypasses the prompt.--authority <url>— point at a remote Authority; bypasses the prompt; fails withAuthorityUnreachableif the URL does not answer.--authority-profile <name>— profile materialised by the autostarted Mini Authority.
+--authority local— autostart a local Mini Authority on a per-run loopback ephemeral port; overrides config.--authority <url>— point at a remote Authority; overrides config; fails withAuthorityUnreachableif the URL does not answer.--authority-profile <name>— profile materialised by the autostarted Mini Authority.
 Today onlydeveloperships.
 Ignored when the Authority is remote or already reachable.

 --no-autostart --authority local is a typed argument-conflict error.